OpenKH/OpenKh/docs/bbs/file/type/mission.md

 ### Bonus

+Bonuses are rewards you receive as the boss is defeated or the event is over.

 The type of bonus to receive.
 It is not possible to give two rewards of the same type.

+Bonuses cannot give you debug commands or abilities/enchantments.

 | Value | Description
 |--------|-------